New Zealand patent applications

 From national phase entry or convention filing to grant and beyond

 New Zealand applies the 12 month convention priority deadline and the 31 month PCT national phase deadline.

-- New Zealand convention application deadlines and filing requirements
+- New Zealand convention application deadline and filing requirements

-- New Zealand national phase entry deadlines and filing requirements
+- New Zealand national phase entry deadline and filing requirements

 Applications will likely remain dormant until about 38 months from the priority date when the Patent Office plans to direct that examination be requested.
 The direction opens a three month window in which examination must be requested.
 Examination can be requested without waiting for the Patent Office’s direction.
 Examination must be requested within five years of the effective filing date, e.g. the international filing date.
 The Office plans to issue examination reports within three months of examination being requested.

 New Zealand has both acceptance and response deadlines.
 The first examination report opens a 12 month window during which the application must be placed in order for acceptance (allowance).
 Additionally, a six month response deadline applies to the first examination report.
 A three month response deadline will apply to any subsequent examination reports.
 The earlier of the two possible deadlines applies.
 By way of example:

 - if a first examination report issues 1 January 2015, a response must be filed by 1 July 2015 and the application must be placed in order for acceptance by 1 January 2016;

 - if a further report issues 1 September 2015, a response must be filed by 1 December 2015; and